Child playing with stove blamed for massive Bronx fire that killed 12, officials say

 "When I got here, she was crying," Gonzalez said.

-Kwabena Mensah told the Daily News he feared his son, Emmanuel Mensah, a U.S. soldier, was one of the victims of the devastating fire.
+Kwabena Mensah, who feared his son, U.S. Army soldier Emmanuel Mensah, was one of the victims of the devastating fire, confirmed his death to PIX11 on Friday.

-"He came home from the Army about a week ago for the holidays," he said.

-Mensah said his son’s roommate saw the soldier before the fire broke out in the building.

-"He was telling the roommate to not come out of the apartment because there was smoke.
-But when they rescued everyone from the windows, we couldn't find him.
-I went to four hospitals, I can't find him,” Mensah said.
+Mensah's uncle, Twum Bredu, told The New York Times that his nephew "brough four people out.
+When he went to bring a fifth person out, the fire caught up with him."

-New York City Mayor Bill de Blasio, at Thursday's news conference, advised to "hold your families close and keep these families here in the Bronx in your prayers."
+New York City Mayor Bill de Blasio, at a news conference Thursday, advised to "hold your families close and keep these families here in the Bronx in your prayers."

 The Associated Press contributed to this report.